Azure/azure-webpubsub/samples/csharp/chatapp-withstorage/Readme.md

 # Create a Chat app with storage

 ## Overview
-This demo shows how to work with storage to create a chat sample with:
+This demo shows how to work with storage to create a chat sample having chat history and states.
-* Chat to user
-* Chat history replay
-* Message sent/read status change

 ## Prerequisites